-Supply chain management (SCM) and the subject of this study, measuring supply chain management, are placed in the field of research it 5 industrial economics.
+Supply chain management (SCM) and the subject of this study, measuring supply chain management, are placed in the field of research in a nouncing.
 This study was conducted by using a quantitative associative approach with survey methods and using path analysis and regression techniques (path analysis) to test direct and indirectly effect on each research variable.

-Besides, the population in this study was involved from educational staff in Jambi University with 33 ling 297 civil servants.
+Besides, the population in this study was involved from educational staff in Jambi University with solding 297 civil servants.
 Determination of the sample size area in this study was carried out by using the Slovin formula to find out the amount of sample which is representative for the validity of the generalization process.
 The Slovin formula is presented as follows: